ltelab/disdrodb/docs/source/readers.rst

-.. _reader_structure:

-Reader structure
+Reader Structure
 ------------------

-In the following two subsections we detail the structure of the disdrodb readers for ingesting raw text files and raw netCDF files.
+The following subsections detail the structure of DISDRODB readers for ingesting raw text files and raw NetCDF files.

-Reader for raw text files
+Reader for Raw Text Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The reader function for ingesting raw text files is typically structured as follow:
+The reader function for ingesting raw text files is typically structured as follows:

 .. code-block:: python